ARCTraining/swd3_sw_dev/09-testing_writing_unit_tests.md

 ## Introduction

-Unit testing validates, in isolation, functionally independent components of a program.
+Unit testing validates, in isolation, the functionally independent components of a program.

-In this lesson we'll demonstrate how to write and execute unit tests for a simple scientific code.
+In this section we'll demonstrate how to write and execute unit tests for a simple scientific code.
+See [Better Scientific Software](https://bssw.io) for more detail.

-This involves making some technical decisions...
+This involves making some technical decisions.

 ### Test frameworks